About Me

 Outside the Studio

-When I’m not working as a music therapist—or spending time with my family—I’m likely enjoying a locally roasted coffee with a friend, playing soccer, or cooking spicy and fragrant world cuisines.
+When I’m not working as a music therapist or helping organizations tell their clients’ stories—I’m likely spending time with my family, catching up with a friend while walking by the ocean, playing recreational soccer, or cooking something spicy or aromatic.